Dix Hills, New York

-Dix Hills is a hamlet and census-designated place (CDP) on Long Island in the town of Huntington in Suffolk County, New York.
-The population was 26,892 at the 2010 census.
+Dix Hills is a hamlet and census-designated place (CDP) located within the Town of Huntington in Suffolk County, on Long Island, in New York, United States.
+The population was 26,180 at the time of the 2020 census.

-In the past, Dix Hills and some of its neighbors have proposed incorporating as the Incorporated Village of Half Hollow Hills.
-These proposals were all mothballed.

 History

 Settlers traded goods with the Indigenous Secatogue tribe for the land that became Dix Hills in 1699.
 The Secatogues lived in the northern portion of the region during the later half of that century.
 The land was known as Dick's Hills.
 By lore, the name traces to a local native named Dick Pechegan, likely of the Secatogues.
 Scholar William Wallace Tooker wrote that the addition of the English name "Dick" to the indigenous name "Pechegan" was a common practice.

 Tooker wrote that Pechegan's wigwam and his planted fields became the hilly area's namesake, known as the shortened "Dix Hills" by 1911.
 The area was mostly used for farming until after World War II.

+In 1941, a ranch house featured at the World of Tomorrow exhibit at the 1939 New York World's Fair was purchased by real estate developer J. Franklin Bradley, who at the time was creating a new housing development in Dix Hills.
+Bradley relocated the house to this new development in the hamlet, where it was rebuilt to its original World's Fair specifications.